One hundred of the most famous and influential women celebrated at Newmarket portrait exhibition

 She has shot the likes of Baroness Betty Boothroyd, the first woman speaker at the House of Commons, Angela Rippon, newscaster and Jenny Éclair, writer and comedienne.

-All of the framed pictures will be on display at Palace House in Newmarket from Thursday, February 14 to Monday, June 10.
+All of the framed pictures are on display at Palace House in Newmarket until June 10.

 You may also want to watch: